 Not-a-Zombie's legs seem to know something he doesn't, though, as they lead him in the direction of what must be the dodgiest diner ever.
 Catching a waft of the smell from the place, he guesses that grease is probably pretty prominent on the menu, but for a cheap first meal he supposes it's a pretty decent start.
 Good going, he compliments his feet.

-They don't reply, but he figures that's probably a good thing.
+They don't reply, but that's probably a good thing.

 There don't seem to be many people inside, which is just fine with Not-a-Zombie.
 As he settles into a booth, bag of candy still in his hand, he gets a surly look from a stick of a woman wearing a short pink dress with a white apron.

-His first human interaction, and already he can tell it's not going well.
+His first human interaction, and already it's not going well.
+Maybe he should rethink the eating brains thing.
 "Uh, can I…" he stops, sniffs, wrinkles his nose.
 Ooh, something reeks.

 "Actually, hold that thought.
 Got a bathroom?"